truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 | Key ID | Access Key ID for the linked AWS account. |
 | Secret Key | Secret Access Key for the linked AWS account. |

-The **SEND TEST ALERT** button generates a test alert to confirm the alert service will work correctly.
+The **SEND TEST ALERT** button generates a test alert to confirm the alert service works correctly.

 ### Email